encrypted1717/Comp_Sci_NEA/README.txt

 -----------------------------
 1. Download the project folder and place it in your preferred directory.

+2. Enter the "fonts" folder via the root folder "assets".
+There will be 2 folders.

+3. Go into both and install the fonts by double-clicking and selecting install

-2. Open PyCharm and select Open, then navigate to and select the project folder.
+4. Once done, open PyCharm and select Open, then navigate to and select the project folder.

-3. When prompted, select "Trust all projects in the folder".
+5. When prompted, select "Trust all projects in the folder".

-4. PyCharm will prompt you to create a virtual environment (venv) - accept this and create it within the project folder.
+6. PyCharm will prompt you to create a virtual environment (venv) - accept this and create it within the project folder.

-5. Double-click main.py to open it, then click Run > Run Current File.
+7. Double-click main.py to open it, then click Run > Run Current File.

 NOTE: Do not open main.py directly by double-clicking it in File Explorer - this will not use the virtual environment and the game will not launch correctly.